951 204 783 | WA +34 636 921 236 reservas@aloratur.com

 Old images of Caminito del Rey

-El Caminito del Rey: history, transformation and a unique experience
+The Caminito del Rey: History, Transformation and a Unique Experience

-The Caminito del Rey It is one of the most impressive and famous trails in Spain.
-Located right in the heart of Desfiladero de los Gaitanes, In Málaga, this trail suspended over walkways at over 100 metres high offers spectacular views and a direct connection with the wildest nature.
-Today it is a benchmark for adventure tourism in Andalusia, but its history is as fascinating as its landscape.
+The Caminito del Rey is one of the most impressive and famous trails in Spain.
+Located in the heart of the Desfiladero de los Gaitanesgorge in Málaga, this route runs along walkways suspended more than 100 metres above the ground, offering spectacular views and a direct connection with wild nature.
+Today, it is a landmark for adventure tourism in Andalusia, but its history is just as fascinating as its scenery.

-The origin of the Caminito del Rey dates back to the early 20th century.
-Between 1901 and 1905, a path was built hugging the rock face to facilitate access for the workers labouring at the Chorro hydroelectric power station.
-This walkway allowed for the transportation of materials and the monitoring of the water channels connecting the Gaitanejo and El Chorro reservoirs.
+The origins of the Caminito del Rey date back to the early 20th century.
+Between 1901 and 1905, a path was built along the rock face to provide access for workers at the El Chorro hydroelectric power station.
+This route made it possible to transport materials and monitor the water channels connecting the Gaitanejo and El Chorro reservoirs.

-Years later, in 1921, the king Alfonso XIII walked the walkway during the inauguration of the Conde del Guadalhorce reservoir.
-Since then, the path has become known as “The King's Little Path”.
+Years later, in 1921, King Alfonso XIII walked along the walkway during the inauguration of the Conde del Guadalhorce reservoir.
+Since then, the trail has been known as"The Caminito del Rey".

-Over time, the old Caminito del Rey deteriorated, becoming one of the most dangerous walkways in the world.
-Its crumbling sections and extreme risk attracted daredevil adventurers, but also led to its closure to the public for years.
+Over time, the old Caminito deteriorated until it became one of the most dangerous trails in the world.
+Its collapsed sections and extreme risk attracted daring adventurers, but also led to its closure to the public for several years.

-In 2014, an ambitious restoration began, respecting the original layout as much as possible while guaranteeing safety and accessibility.
-New wooden walkways, modern anchoring systems, and a spectacular suspension bridge crossing the gorge at over 100 metres in height were installed.
-In March 2015, the Caminito del Rey officially reopened, transforming into a global example of heritage and tourist recovery.
+In 2014, an ambitious restoration project began, respecting the original route as much as possible while ensuring safety and accessibility.
+New wooden walkways, modern anchoring systems and a spectacular suspension bridge crossing the gorge more than 100 metres above the ground were installed.
+In March 2015, the Caminito del Rey officially reopened, becoming a world-class example of heritage and tourism recovery.

-Currently, the Caminito del Rey is a safe, regulated route suitable for most visitors, provided the regulations are respected.
-The path combines history, biodiversity and adventure in an incomparable natural setting.
+Today, the Caminito del Rey is a safe, regulated route suitable for most visitors, provided the rules are respected.
+The trail combines history, biodiversity and adventure in an incomparable natural setting.

-During the visit, travellers can enjoy impressive vertical walls, birds such as the griffon vulture or the Bonelli's eagle, canyons that have been shaped by water over millions of years, and breathtaking views.
+During the visit, travellers can enjoy impressive vertical cliffs, birds such as the griffon vulture and Bonelli’s eagle, canyons shaped by water over millions of years and breathtaking views.

 What is the meeting point with the guide and the bus?